ankit7540/H2-PolarizabilityMatrixElements/README.md

 **Comments on the sign of the matrix element**
 ---
 Some matrix elements computed may have -ve sign which arises due to the phase of the wavefunction.
-In usual applications, the square of the matrix elements are needed and thus the sign maybe of no real consequence.
+In most applications, the square of the matrix elements are needed and thus the sign maybe of no real consequence.

 **Credits**